hapax/hapax.github.io/assets/imaginary-time.md

 We can derive this result rigorously (see the references), but imaginary time gives us a nice shortcut!

-## The Hawking effect from Newtonian gravity
+## Hawking radiation from Newtonian gravity

 Black holes are attractive, and therefore induce acceleration at the event horizon.
 The Unruh effect, combined with the equivalence principle, then